grondo89/to-do-app/README.md

 Simple Application to manage to dos.

-Run #npm i from the root folder to install dependencies Run #npm run start the app
+Run #npm i               from the root folder to install dependencies

+Run #npm run start       to initiate the app in the browser